 If I do not wake up tomorrow, here are the things I want you to know:

-This means that I will not be available for sms requests for airtime, a warm meal and bed when your mother has kicked you out, money when you are strung out for that next fix, bail when you are jailed for criminal activities, attending your trial when you are put on one, or prison visits when you are incarcerated.
+This means that I will not be available for SMS requests for airtime, a warm meal, and bed when your mother has kicked you out, money when you are strung out for that next fix, bail when you are jailed for criminal activities, attending your trial when you are put on one, or prison visits when you are incarcerated.
 People don’t “make it” without support without people to champion their cause.
-You are swiftly going about the business of alienating your cheer-corner through your greedy tyranny and violent temper [spurned by the desire to want to “show off” your wealth and access to friends on your Facebook page].
-You have to think further than your toes can reach and get into some lessons about; Restraint – things don’t have to happen now, there is no great emergency to life [hold your horses young gun]; Merit – you do not deserve to be adorned with expensive clothes and objects simply because you exist.
-Things of the world are not gained through simple acquisition; they are worked for [warranted]; Labour – I cannot over-emphasise the satisfaction that comes when you have accomplished a goal, completed a job, or are rewarded for hard work.
-In the end a body is buried and a life is mourned, but a legacy is retained in the minds of the living.
+You are swiftly going about the business of alienating your cheer-corner through your greedy tyranny and violent temper [spurned by the desire to want to “show off” your wealth and access to funds on your Facebook page].
+You have to think further than your toes can reach and get into some lessons about, Restraint: things don’t have to happen now; there is no great emergency to life [hold your horses young gun] Merit: you do not deserve to be adorned with expensive clothes and objects simply because you exist.
+Things of the world are not gained through simple acquisition; they are worked for [warranted] Labour: I cannot over-emphasize the satisfaction that comes when you have accomplished a goal, completed a job, or are rewarded for hard work.
+In the end, a body is buried and life is mourned, but a legacy is retained in the minds of the living.